A Denver Accident Lawyer Who is There for You, Every Step of the Way

 - Organ damage: The severe impact of a car accident can cause damage to the body’s organs including the liver, kidneys, heart and bowels, which can result in internal bleeding and organ failure.

-- Neck injuries: Accidents are common cause of neck injuries, including whiplash, which is a soft tissue injury also referred to as a neck sprain or strain.
+- Neck injuries: Accidents are common causes of neck injuries, including whiplash, which is a soft tissue injury also referred to as a neck sprain or strain.

 - Back injuries: Common back injuries from accidents include spinal fractures, herniated discs, spondylolisthesis (a vertebra slips out of place); and spinal stenosis (narrowing of the spaces within the spine).